MaxSmile/Vasilkoff.com/_blogs/Building-Products-That-Truly-Deliver.md

 ---
-date: "2024-09-03T00:00:00Z"
+date: "2024-09-04T12:00:00Z"
-title: "Where Code Fits: Building Products That Truly Deliverd"
+title: "Where Code Fits: Building Products That Truly Deliver"
-subtitle: "Where Code Fits: Building Products That Truly Deliver"
+subtitle: "A Practical Guide for IT Pros and Startups on Creating Products People Love"
-description: "IT pros and startup founders often dive deep into coding and tech challenges, but there's more to creating a successful product than just solving technical problems.
-This article will help IT folks understand what businesses and startups really need—products that people love.
-It’ll also guide startup founders on why building a product is more than just turning an idea into code."
+description: "IT pros and startups often focus on tech, but creating products people love requires more.
+This guide explains how to go beyond coding for success."
 picture: "/assets/blog/wise-cat.webp"
 time: "3 min"
 ---